timarkh/tsakorpus_wc/README.md

 ## Corpus of latrinalia

 The multilingual corpus of latrinalia (restroom inscriptions) is a result of an informal collaboration between several people.
-It contains pictures of inscriptions taken in public restrooms with transcriptions and metadata.
+It contains pictures of inscriptions taken in public restrooms with transcriptions, English translations and metadata.
+The images, which are displayed in the web interface, are not part of this repository because of size limitations.
 The corpus is rather small at the moment, but it is a work in progress.
 Anyone is welcome to contribute to the corpus.
 If you'd like to do so, please write to Timofey Arkhangelskiy <timarkh@gmail.com>.

 The source files (images, metadata and transcriptions) are located in ``src_convertors/corpus``.
 You may use them as you wish; however, we would appreciate mentioning the authors and including the link either to this repository or to the web site.